-Morning Assembly - 9.00am Assemblies - Held fortnightly on Friday afternoons from 2pm (even weeks) Special Assemblies - Presentation Assembly (End of Year)
+Assemblies - Two assemblies per term Friday afternoons

+from 2pm (even weeks)

+Special Assemblies - Presentation Assembly (End of Year)

-- Students are expected to be ready at the morning assembly, quiet and attentive by the 9:00am bell. - Students are expected to sit still, pay attention, not talk, applaud when appropriate, sing the National Anthem and School Song enthusiastically and appropriately and to display good manners when receiving awards. - Students are expected to enter and leave the assembly area quietly and orderly. - Parents are expected to model appropriate audience behaviours and exercise courtesy by not speaking during assemblies. - Please note that these assemblies may be impacted by any Public Health Order restrictions that are applicable.
+- Students are expected to sit still, pay attention, not talk, applaud when appropriate, sing the National Anthem and School Song enthusiastically and appropriately and to display good manners when receiving awards. - Students are expected to enter and leave the assembly area quietly and orderly. - Parents are expected to model appropriate audience behaviours and exercise courtesy by not speaking during assemblies. - Please note that these assemblies may be impacted by any Public Health Order restrictions that are applicable.